No767/Kumiko/Kumiko-Docs/source/guides/user/trying-out.rst

 **Before you start, ensure that you have PostgreSQL and Redis correctly configured and is running**

-1. Ensure that the PostgreSQL extension ``pg_trgm`` and the RedisJSON module are loaded.
+1. Ensure that the database is created and the PostgreSQL extension ``pg_trgm`` and the RedisJSON module are loaded.
 Refer to the `Redis docs <https://redis.io/docs/data-types/json/#download-binaries>`_ on how to install and load the JSON module.

     .. code-block:: sql

+        CREATE ROLE kumiko WITH LOGIN PASSWORD 'somepass';
+        CREATE DATABASE kumiko OWNER kumiko;
         CREATE EXTENSION IF NOT EXISTS pg_trgm;

 2. Clone the repo